-Instead of these techniques, this study aims to develop computationally efficient lower and upper privacy bounds for composing private algorithms with finite-sample guarantees.\footnote{Here, ``sample'' refers to the number of compositions of DP algorithms.
-Hereafter, we use the term ``finite-sample'' to mean that the bound is non-asymptotic in the number of compositions.} This does so by relying on a new privacy definition called $f$-differential privacy ($f$-DP)~\cite{dong2019gaussian}. $f$-DP offers a \textit{complete} characterization of differential privacy guarantees using a hypothesis testing interpretation, which was first introduced in~\cite{kairouz2015composition}, and enables a precise tracking of the privacy loss under composition using a certain operation between the functional privacy parameters.
-Moreover, \cite{dong2019gaussian} developed an approximation tool to evaluate the overall privacy guarantees using a central limit theorem (CLT), which can lead to \textit{approximate} $(\epsilon, \delta)$-DP guarantees using the duality between $(\epsilon, \delta)$-DP and Gaussian Differential Privacy (GDP, a special type of $f$-DP)~\cite{dong2019gaussian}.
-Although the $(\epsilon, \delta)$-DP guarantees are asymptotically accurate, a usable finite-sample guarantee is still missing in the $f$-DP framework.
+This paper seeks to develop computationally efficient lower and upper privacy bounds, accompanied by accurate estimates, for the composition of private algorithms with finite-sample guarantees\footnote{In this context, ``sample'' refers to the number of compositions of DP algorithms.
+Henceforth, ``finite-sample'' implies that the bound is non-asymptotic with respect to the number of compositions.}.
+We utilize a novel privacy definition called $f$-DP~\citep{dong2019gaussian}, which provides a \textit{lossless} interpretation of DP guarantees via a hypothesis testing framework, initially introduced in~\cite{kairouz2015composition}.
+This allows for precise tracking of privacy loss under composition through a specific operation between functional privacy parameters.
+Additionally, \cite{dong2019gaussian} devised an approximation tool for evaluating overall privacy guarantees using the central limit theorem (CLT).
+This tool enables \textit{approximate} $(\epsilon, \delta)$-DP guarantees by leveraging the duality between $(\epsilon, \delta)$-DP and Gaussian DP (GDP, a subfamily of $f$-DP)~\citep{dong2019gaussian}.
+Although these $(\epsilon, \delta)$-DP guarantees are asymptotically accurate, a usable finite-sample guarantee is currently lacking in the $f$-DP framework.